Twin-width of graphs with tree-structured decompositions: Introduction

 \end{restatable}

-Next, we consider decompositions into triconnected components: \begin{restatable}{theorem}{Triconnectedtww} Let $C_1, C_2, \dots, C_{\ell}$ be the triconnected components of a 2-connected graph \(G\).
-For $i \in [\ell]$ we construct a trigraph $\overline{C}_i$ from $C_i$ as follows: all virtual edges\footnote{That is, the pairs of vertices along which \(G\) was split to obtain the triconnected components.} of $C_i$ are colored red and all other edges remain black.
+Next, we consider decompositions into triconnected components: \begin{restatable}{theorem}{Triconnectedtww} Let \(G\) be a \(2\)-connected graph and let $C_1, C_2, \dots, C_{\ell}$ be its triconnected components.
+For~$i \in [\ell]$ we construct a trigraph $\overline{C}_i$ from $C_i$ as follows: all virtual edges\footnote{That is, the pairs of vertices along which \(G\) was split to obtain the triconnected components.} of $C_i$ are colored red and all other edges remain black.
 If $C_i$ contains parallel edges, then we remove all but one of the parallel edges such that the remaining edge is red whenever one of the parallel edges was red.
 Then

 \end{restatable}